This post may contain affiliate links. Please see my disclosure policy for details.

 Strasbourg has glass boat tours which run every day from the city.

 You will cruise along with their canal ways through Petite France and other areas on the river.

 It is glass-covered, so perfect for rain or shine.

 5. Wander around the city at night

-I always love visiting a place both in the day and the dark.
-Strasbourg is equally as gorgeous in both.
+I always love visiting a place both in the day and in the dark.
+Strasbourg is equally gorgeous in both.